-6.2.1.3.8 Tree Canopy and Planting
+6.2.1.3.6 Tree Canopy and Planting

 Urban tree canopy (UTC) is the layer of leaves, branches, and stems of trees that cover the ground when viewed from above.
 In urban areas, the UTC provides an important stormwater management function by intercepting rainfall that would otherwise run off of paved surfaces and be transported into local waters though the storm drainage system, picking up various pollutants along the way.
-UTC also reduces the urban heat island effect, reduces heating and cooling costs, reduces air pollution, increases property values, provides wildlife habitat, and provides aesthetic and community benefits such as improved quality of life.
+UTC also reduces the urban heat island effect, reduces heating and cooling costs, lowers air temperatures, reduces air pollution, increases property values, provides wildlife habitat, and provides aesthetic and community benefits such as improved quality of life.

-In 2009, Mayor Adrian Fenty announced the ambitious but attainable 40 percent by 2035 Urban Tree Canopy Goal for the District.
-Compared to the existing canopy at that time of approximately 35 percent, this represented an almost 5 percent increase in tree cover.
-Mayor Vincent Grey committed to support and revise the goal to 40 106 percent by 2032 as part of the Sustainable DC Plan in 2013.24 Tree canopy measurements are made in 5-year increments with the use of satellite imagery and LIDAR.
-The District is on track to meet these goals; as of 2016, the canopy cover was already approximately 38 percent.
+In 2009, Mayor Adrian Fenty announced the ambitious but attainable 40 percent by 2035 Urban Tree Canopy Goal for Washington.
+Compared to the existing canopy at that time of approximately 35 percent, this represented an almost 15 percent increase in tree cover.
+Mayor Vincent Grey committed to support and revise the goal to 40 percent by 2032 as part of the Sustainable DC Plan in 2013.12 Tree canopy measurements are made on 5-year increments with the use of satellite imagery and LIDAR.
+In 2016, the canopy cover was approximately 38 percent.
 Annual tree planting and management activities have since been largely driven by the development of these goals and subsequent government and community efforts to reinforce the goals, bolster tree protection, and enhance canopy efforts in various ways.